IBM/cpdctl/README.md

 ## Quick start
 In order to use `IBM cpdctl`
-* **download executable appropriate for your platform (Linux or macOS)**
+* **download executable appropriate for your platform**
-> These commands download and install the latest release of `cpdctl` executable to the current directory.
+> These commands download and install the latest release of `cpdctl` executable to the current directory
+> on Linux or macOS computer.
+>
 > ```shell
 > platform=$(uname -s | tr '[A-Z]' '[a-z]')
 > arch=$(uname -m | sed 's/x86_64/amd64/')